Read on for my recipe for Melting Moments.

 Here’s a really easy recipe (well they all are really, this is just super easy) from my new book, Simply Scottish Cakes & Bakes.
 Melting Moments take me right back to childhood as they were always a firm favourite in our household and something my Mum would make on her Saturday baking sessions.
 My horrible brother used to tease me that they were baked eyeballs thus grossing me out so he could scoff my share.

+Melting Moments originally get their name from the fact that they melt in your mouth.
+I always think it is a particularly lovely name for a biscuit.
 The Scottish touch to these little biscuits is the oatmeal.
 I used pinhead oatmeal but you can just as easily use rolled oats, it just gives a different look and texture to the finished product but all tastes just yummy!

 - 115 g/4ox butter softened